 The club went straight on to win the North Beds Charity Cup in May 2015 under the managerial guidance of Mick Reardon and Mark Royal.

 In June 2015 the club appointed a whole new coaching set up for the 2015/16 season lead by Head Coach, Cristian Colas.
-The club went on to record its highest ever point score in the Spartan South Midlands League during the 2015/16 season.
+The club went on to record 3 successive highest place finishes in the Spartan South Midlands League during the 2015/16 season – 2017/18 seasons, finishing 8th in May 2018.

 The club has certainly come a long way in relatively few years but we could not have done it without the help of a very supportive Town and District Council who clearly understand the benefits of having a community based club in Biggleswade.
 Our success is also very much down to a very hard working committee who throughout the year – not just the football season – continue to volunteer their time and commitment to the club, to help it continue to thrive and be a source of enjoyment for our supporters and the Biggleswade community.